heristop/gutenku/packages/front/content/2026-01-17-gutenku-when-two-frauds-make-a-truth.en.md

 I used to think poetry was in the text — that certain arrangements of words contained inherent beauty.
 Now I believe something different.
 Poetry is born the moment a human mind encounters arranged words and decides to feel something.

 The haiku isn't on the page.
 It's in the space between the page and your consciousness.
 Dimitri's black markers don't reveal hidden poems.
 GutenKu's algorithm doesn't create art.
 We — the readers — do the creating.

+Roland Barthes called this "[The Death of the Author](https://en.wikipedia.org/wiki/The_Death_of_the_Author)" — the radical idea that once a text leaves its creator, meaning belongs entirely to the reader.
+Umberto Eco went further with "[The Open Work](https://en.wikipedia.org/wiki/Umberto_Eco#Literary_criticism_and_semiotics)": every text is incomplete until someone interprets it.

+GutenKu takes this to its logical extreme.
+There is no author.
+Just an algorithm shuffling words, and humans projecting meaning onto the result.

 ## The Philosophical Fraud We're All Complicit In